new-black/Assertive/README.md

 While `Assert.IsTrue(a == b)` would have the same result for a passing test, it will give you an opaque error message about false not being true or something along those lines when the test fails.

-But because Assertive accepts an expression it will analyze the expression and give an error like this:
+Because Assertive accepts an expression it will analyze the expression and output an error message like this:

 ```
 Expected a to equal b but a was 20 while b was 24.